 With the recent changes to our education system, the standard P5 Semestral Assessments 1 usually given in May, has been replaced by non-standard Weighted Assessments.
 Schools test different components either Paper 1 or Paper 2.
 All our P5 students were not tested on the Oral component.
 Few were tested on Paper 1 components.
 Most were tested on a partial Paper 2.

 The first half of the year for most P5 students, after the recent changes, has allowed them to learn the new English components at a more relaxed pace.
-Schools simply need to test what their teachers have taught in the last 6 months for the WA in May instead of all the components.
+Schools simply need to test what their teachers have taught in the last 6 months for the WA or Non-WA in May, instead of all the components.
 This will give students enough time to clarify doubts with their class teachers and learn rules at a less stressful pace.
 These changes were made essentially to help students enjoy the learning process which is, without doubt, a good thing for them.

-How P5 students can help themselves with the Paper 2 component?
+How can P5 students help themselves with the Paper 2 component?

 1. Learn your rules